 - 1. The transfer of outside credits will be limited to four .50 (semester) credits for students who attend SC for grades 9-12. - 2.
 The maximum number of .50 transfer credits allowed is equal to the number of years a student spends at SC. - 3.
 No more than two .50 credits may be transferred into any given department. - 4.
 The outside credits that come from SC-approved online courses will apply toward SC graduation credits and requirements. - a.
 All courses must first be pre-approved by the Admin./Counselor Committee. - b.
 Online courses need to be set up through SCHS and will have an administrative fee added to the course fee. - c.
 In the registration process for the course, parents will sign a document, showing that they understand this is a one-time opportunity to transfer this credit.
 This document will be part of the student's cumulative file. - d.
 The South Christian Transcript will include these courses but will clearly reflect that they were transferred from an outside source. - 5.
-Grades will not be transferred in--only the credit. - 6.
-Credit (and exemption) will be given only if the grade is 80% or higher. - 7.
-If the grade is lower than 80%, no credit will be given and the course must be retaken if it is a required course. - 8.
-This policy will be in effect beginning with the 2016-17 school year.
+Both the letter grade and the credit (including failures) will be recorded on the South Christian transcript.
+The grade will factor into the South Christian GPA.